tablature-viewer/tablature-viewer.github.io/README.md

 It's funny coincidence here that the octave note has been called *do* in [musical solfège](https://en.wikipedia.org/wiki/Solf%C3%A8ge) for centuries.
 For more information about pronounciation read [more about the do-gro-mo system](https://en.wikipedia.org/wiki/Duodecimal#Do-gro-mo_system).

+## Can I print the sheets on paper?
+Yes you can.
+Press Ctrl/Cmd-P in the browser.

 ## Can I customize the color theme?
 Yes you can.
 Install the *Stylish* browser extension and override the color CSS variables in [index.css](https://github.com/tablature-viewer/tablature-viewer.github.io/blob/main/res/index.css).